ryanczm/Analytic-Musings/_posts/2024-04-01-BP-statistical-review.md

 </center>
 APAC is big on petchems, and diesel, presumably due to industrialization.
 NA has huge gasoline appetite, due to the heavy use of gasoline cars.
 Europe is huge on diesel.
 When I investigated, I realized this was due to policymaking in the 90s where European governments subsidized diesel, leading to an adoption of diesel cars over gasoline.

-## Capacity (kbld)
+## Capacity (mbld)

 Lastly, we can examine refining capacity.
 No surprise to see US and China dominate.

 <center>
 <img src="{{ site.imageurl }}/BPStatReview/16.png" style="width:100%;"/>
 </center>
 In Asia, China dominates by a large margin followed by India.
 There is relatively less refining capacity in the Middle East, implying that these countries prefer to focus on producing.
 In Europe, Germany, Italy and Spain are the top players.
-Singapore's heavy investment into refienry despite it's small size clearly shows.
+Singapore's heavy investment into refining and it's status as a bunkering hub in Asia clearly shows.
 Okay now on to the interesting stuff!

 ## Crude and Product Trade Flows (MN TN)